PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 destinations.
 Preserve the guard and every composite boundary, then update multi-occurrence owner and bounded-store contracts, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Layout pass-set 1 affine cleanup implementation

+The five mapping results now use stable `cleanup.layout_pass_set_1.*` affine records.
+The shared layout guard, four-result prefix, isolated post-binary fold, owner expressions, and every composite recovery boundary remain unchanged.
+No default existed.
+The bounded store now covers 77 phase IDs.

+The broader result-contract run exposed a second stale AST helper for the already-migrated no-layout safe-transpose record.
+The ConvPool boundary helper now unwraps and verifies its exact nested owner; the targeted correction is `2 passed in 0.14s` and production behavior was not implicated.

+Validation completed sequentially under core-only `uv`:

+- direct affected contracts: `13 passed in 2.90s`;
+- synthetic core runtime contracts: `55 passed in 1.00s`;
+- broader result contracts: `180 passed in 8.24s`;
+- lowerer architecture contracts: `258 passed in 16.87s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No root-model conversion was required because only observation destinations changed and the runtime suite exercises the guarded path.
+After committing and pushing, retain the 77/128 phase-cap audit and keep composite results outside the bounded integer mapping store.
+Never create, update, or reopen a pull request.